-step(a) plots the step response of system a, which can be any lti object with a single input (size(a,2) must be 1), continuous-time or discrete-time.
+step(a) plots the step response of system a, which can be any Iti object with a single input (size(a,2) must be 1), continuous-time or discrete-time.

-The optional arguments style and id have their usual meaning.
 With output arguments, step gives the output and the time as column vectors.
 No display is produced.